Who we are

 Each year, we aim to provide up to $2 million in funding to support a range of Multi-Year Partners and Community Partners.

-- Programs must have the opportunity to scale and replicate
+- Programs must have the potential to scale, replicate and be evaluated

-- Open application-based annual Community Grant round held mid-year
+- Competitive application-based annual Community Grant round held mid-year

 - Aim to support locally-based initiatives that foster community engagement and improved health outcomes in communities across Australia.